Reducing Pharmaceutical Supply Chain Inefficiencies Through Monitoring and Automation

 However, this could change.

-The FDA is continuously assessing guidelines as illustrated by the Drug Supply Chain Security Act.
+The FDA is continuously assessing guidelines, as illustrated by the Drug Supply Chain Security Act.

 Source: https://www.mckinsey.com/industries/life-sciences/our-insights/four-ways-pharma-companies-can-make-their-supply-chains-more-resilient

-Supply disruptions are hard to resolve quickly as companies typically use just-in-time production meaning there’s no emergency supply in stock.
+Supply disruptions are hard to resolve quickly, as companies typically use just-in-time production, meaning there’s no emergency supply in stock.

-Additionally, since these generic drugs are largely low cost, manufacturers lack a financial incentive to scale up production in such cases.
+Additionally, since these generic drugs are largely low-cost, manufacturers lack a financial incentive to scale up production in such cases.

-“The supply issues were bad before COVID but have become even worse since,” Livesay explained.
+“The supply issues were bad before COVID, but have become even worse since,” Livesay explained.
 “So we’re even more sensitive now to taking every precaution and installing every preventative measure to ensure we protect our supply since we know it won’t be as easy to replace it if there is an issue.”

-Issues can also arise during distribution such as transport workers striking or sudden surges in demand.
+Issues can also arise during distribution, such as transport workers striking or sudden surges in demand.

-Upon the request of The Department of Health and Human Services, the National Academies of Sciences, Engineering, and Medicine established a committee to evaluate the resilience of the country’s medical supply chains.
+Upon the request of the Department of Health and Human Services, the National Academies of Sciences, Engineering, and Medicine established a committee to evaluate the resilience of the country’s medical supply chains.

 This would be publicly accessible and involve multi-agency cooperation.